-(NOTE: This article was updated on 7/26/2018 to provide more clarity.)
+(NOTE: This article was last updated on 11/30/2018.)
 Soul Lift Cacao acknowledges the collective conversation that has arisen recently around claims of cultural appropriation of cacao and ceremonial practices connected to it.
 This excerpt from the Soul Lift Cacao Guidebook is an overview to the very complex conversation, to help you in your heartfelt efforts to share cacao with the world.
 Click the image to the right to learn more.

 Some believe it’s unethical for non-indigenous people to serve cacao in a spiritual context.
 This is what’s meant when people who don't have – or who appear not to have – cacao in their cultural heritage get “called out” for cultural appropriation for hosting cacao ceremonies.
 The critical viewpoint is based on some hard facts, and some assumptions shaped by broader cultural narratives.

 One undeniable fact is that cacao has been a sacred part of the cultures of what we now call Central and South America for at least 3,000 years.
 There are hard records of it being consumed in a ritualistic manner and even treated as a monetary currency.
 Another fact is that those parts of the world have suffered various kinds of pillaging and oppression for the last 500 years, first at the hands of Spanish conquistadors, and now by “developed nations” and their corporate influences.

 However, it seems to be an incorrect assumption to say that a “cacao ceremony” is a lineage-based practice that is or has been passed down in the same manner as some other plant medicines.
 In fact, the term “cacao ceremony” as used in countries where cacao doesn’t grow (and even in places like Guatemala and Peru) can be a very general concept that might include any sort of healing or self-development activities combined with cacao.